konsumer/arduinoscope/web/README.md

 You will need to install the Firmata firmware on your arduino (in arduino IDE: File -> Open -> Examples > Library-Firmata > StandardFirmata.) and [node.js/npm](http://nodejs.org/download/)

-After that, you can run in the web directory to install teh project dependencies:
+After that, you can run in the web directory to install the project dependencies:
 ```
 npm install
 ```